nabeegh-khan/nabeegh-khan/README.md

 ## Now

-* Finishing my MEng in Electrical & Computer Engineering at the University of Toronto, graduating April 2027.
+* MEng student in Electrical & Computer Engineering at the University of Toronto, graduating April 2027.
 Open to part-time research and analysis work through the coming year, and full-time roles from May 2027.
 * Based in Cambridge, Ontario.
 Open to roles in the Waterloo Region, the Greater Toronto Area, and remote across Canada.

 ## Recent